jtryon/openclack/README.md

 #####Project files:

-- /kicad_files/*
+- /dashkey/*
- - Various files which make up the kicad project.
-Open the file "toasty_tkl.pro" and the rest of the files will get loaded up by kicad.
+ - This is the firmware for the keyboard, codenamed DashKey.
 - /dxf_plots/*
  - These are DXF plots of layers of the case.
 - /notes/*
  - Notes explaining the LED configuration, random bits of stuff, part list.
 Info on the boost converter, resitors and general math.
+- /kicad_files/*
+ - Various files which make up the kicad project.
+Open the file "openclack-tkl.pro" and the rest of the files will get loaded up by kicad.
 - 3D_mockup.skp
- - I exported all my DXFs to SketchUp and then did some rough modelling.
-This isn't 100% accuracte either (pretty close though).
-It's meant to give a rough idea and help eyeball some potential problems.
+ - I exported all my DXFs to SketchUp.
+This isn't 100% accuracte, it's meant to give a rough idea of the design.
 - /inkscape_plots/*
  - These are ready to go files for an online fabrication site: https://www.ponoko.com/
 - openclack-tkl_gerberplots.zip